-If You Can’t Be Good, Be Weird consists out of four paintings in which I further explored the tensions of my obsessive perfectionism.
-In each of these paintings I deliberately used tape in the first layer, because of the risk that paint would slide underneath.
-So when the first layer was finished, I started rebuilding the grid without tape and added new colours to different locations on the canvas.
-The differentiated pattern, including the black and white colours, forced me to keep on changing the painting.
-It’s the obsessive perfectionist in me that wants to keep things under control, but the experimentation is a way of breaking through that cycle.
-At some point I started to move the pattern 1 cm lower to create a new ‘square on a square’ pattern.
-Painting #2 follows the same technique as the first painting, but the pattern is double the size and in the process I added another layer of squares to gradually overlay three sizes.
-Originally painting #1 and #1.5 were one painting.
-I separated them after an experiment with one part white and one part black.
-To extend my search in experimentation, I added oil paint instead of acrylic in the final layers of painting #1.5, #2 and #3.
-I used the transparency of the oil to keep the layers underneath visible to break through that pattern again and to free myself from that obsessive perfectionism.
+If You Can’t Be Good, Be Weird consists out of four paintings in which artist Daan Roukens further explored the limits of his obsessive perfectionism.
+In each of these paintings he deliberately used tape in the first layer, because of the risk that paint would slide underneath.
+So when the first layer was finished, he started rebuilding the grid without tape and added new colours to different locations on the canvas.
+The differentiated pattern, including the black and white colours, forced him to keep changing the painting.
+It’s the obsessive perfectionist that wants to keep things under control, but the experimentation is a way of breaking through that cycle.
+At some point Roukens moved the pattern 1 cm lower to create a new ‘square on a square’ pattern.
+Painting #2 follows the same technique as #1, but the pattern was doubled in size to gradually overlay three sizes.
+Originally painting #1 and #1.5 were one painting, but were separated in the process.
+To extend his search in experimentation, Roukens started using oil paint in the final layers.
+By using the transparency of the oil he kept the layers underneath visible to break through the pattern again.